gufolabs/gufo_agent/docs/man.md

 * <a name="opt_config_discovery_opts"></a>`--config-discovery-opts` - Optional config discovery configuration.
 See [Config Discovery](config_discovery.md) for details.
 * <a name="opt_config_scripts"></a>`--config-scripts` - A path to the directory containing config discovery scripts.
 See [Config Discovery](config_discovery.md) for details.
 * `--test` - Test run.
-Lauch all configured collectors once, dump resulting database, and exit.
+Lauch all configured collectors once, dump resulting database and exit.
 * `-h`, `--help` - Print help and exit.
 * `-V`, `--version` - Print agent version and exit.